MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-c-r.md

 | `tailwind.onmicrosoft.com`                 | Primary AAD Tenant used by Tailwind.
 Azure & Microsoft 365 services are used in this Tenant.
 This has remained separated since Acquisition by Contoso Corporation.                                 |
 | `contoso365test.onmicrosoft.com`           | AAD Tenant used by Contoso Corporation for testing Azure AD & Microsoft 365 services and configuration **only**.
 All Azure environments live within the `contoso.onmicrosoft.com` Azure AD Tenant. |

-The above diagram shows an example of the Contoso Corporation who originally started out with 1 Azure AD Tenant of `contoso.onmicrosoft.com`.
+The above diagram shows an example of the Contoso Corporation who originally started out with one Azure AD Tenant of `contoso.onmicrosoft.com`.
 However, over time they made multiple acquisitions of other companies and brought these companies into the Contoso Corporation.

 These acquisitions of Fabrikam (`fabrikam.onmicrosoft.com`) and Tailwind (`tailwind.onmicrosoft.com`) brought with them existing Azure AD Tenants in which both Microsoft 365 (Exchange Online, SharePoint, OneDrive) and Azure services are used within.
-It was decided to keep these companies, and associated Azure AD Tenants, separated as there is a potential for parts of Contoso Corporation and its companies to be sold in the future.
+It was decided to keep these companies, and associated Azure AD Tenants, separated as there's a potential for parts of Contoso Corporation and its companies to be sold in the future.

-Finally, the Contoso Corporation also has a separate Azure AD Tenant for the sole purpose of testing Azure AD and Microsoft 365 services and features; however, no Azure services are tested in this separate Azure AD Tenant, they are instead tested in the `contoso.onmicrosoft.com` Azure AD Tenant.
+Finally, the Contoso Corporation also has a separate Azure AD Tenant for the sole purpose of testing Azure AD and Microsoft 365 services and features; however, no Azure services are tested in this separate Azure AD Tenant, they're instead tested in the `contoso.onmicrosoft.com` Azure AD Tenant.

 >[!TIP]
 > Please review the following guidance for handling testing of Azure landing zones and Azure workloads/resources within Azure landing zones environments: